TScottJ/OpenEphyra/README.md

 a free key available that allows up to 5,000 queries per month.
 - Miscelaneous minor fixes and clean-up.

+The simplest way to open/build/run OpenEphyra is using Eclipse with the Ant build file feature.
+In Eclipse, select "File->New->Project->Java->Java project from existing ant buildfile" and choose the existing build.xml file that's in the project root.
+You can also use OpenEphyra in a sort of "API mode" if you want to call its functions from another app.
+The instructions for that are explained in the API_MODE.MD file (you still need to build the project first).

 The original README file is included below:

 ================================================================================